 How to Amend a Revocable Living Trust

-You can make changes to your trust in a number of ways, depending on what you want to amend and other circumstances.
+You can make changes to your trust in one of three ways.
+Which is best depends on what you want to amend and other circumstances.

-- Prepare and sign a trust amendment that is valid under your applicable state law.
+- You can prepare and sign a trust amendment that's valid under your applicable state law.

-- Sign a complete trust restatement that is valid under your applicable state law.
+- Sign a complete trust restatement that's valid under your applicable state law.

-- Sign a complete revocation of the original trust agreement and any amendments and transfer the assets held in the revoked trust back into your individual name.
-You'll then have to create and fund a brand new revocable living trust unless your intention is to revoke the trust entirely.
+- Sign a complete revocation of the original trust agreement and any amendments, then transfer the assets held in the revoked trust back into your own name.
+You can then create and fund a brand new revocable living trust if you choose.